syncfusion-content/maui-docs/MAUI/Range-Selector/regions.md

 ## Region stroke thickness

 Change the stroke thickness of the active and inactive regions using the `ActiveRegionStrokeThickness` and `InactiveRegionStrokeThickness` properties of the `RangeSelectorBase` class.
-The default value of the `ActiveRegionStrokeThickness` and the `InactiveRegionStrokeThickness` properties are `Thickness(1)`.
+The default value of the `ActiveRegionStrokeThickness` and the `InactiveRegionStrokeThickness` properties is `Thickness(1)`.

-The active side of the  Range Selector is between the start and end thumbs.
+The active side of the  Range Selector is between the start and the end thumbs.

-The inactive side of the  Range Selector is between the [`Minimum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.NumericRangeSliderBase.html#Syncfusion_Maui_Sliders_NumericRangeSliderBase_Minimum) value and the left thumb, and the right thumb and the [`Maximum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.NumericRangeSliderBase.html#Syncfusion_Maui_Sliders_NumericRangeSliderBase_Maximum) value.
+The inactive side of the  Range Selector is between the [`Minimum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.NumericRangeSliderBase.html#Syncfusion_Maui_Sliders_NumericRangeSliderBase_Minimum) value and the left thumb and the right thumb and the [`Maximum`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.NumericRangeSliderBase.html#Syncfusion_Maui_Sliders_NumericRangeSliderBase_Maximum) value.

 {% tabs %}